hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 The following diagram illustrates the clonality model of a typical sample.

-The top figure shows the histogram of somatic ploidy for all SNV and INDEL in blue.
+The top figure shows the histogram of somatic variant copy number for all SNV and INDEL in blue.
-Superimposed are peaks in different colours fitted from the sample as described above while the black line shows the overall fitted ploidy distribution.
+Superimposed are peaks in different colours fitted from the sample as described above while the black line shows the overall fitted copy number distribution.
 Red filled peaks are below the 0.85 subclonal threshold.

-We can determine the likelihood of a variant being subclonal at any given ploidy as shown in the bottom half of the figure.
+We can determine the likelihood of a variant being subclonal at any given variant copy number as shown in the bottom half of the figure.

 <p align="center">
   <img src="src/main/resources/readme/COLO829T.somatic.clonality.png" width="500" alt="Somatic clonality">